 Above water line up the sides will be primed with RUST GRIP for 5 levels and decking.
-SUPER THERM will be used as the exterior insulation material with a finish coat of ENAMO GRIP in white and trimmed in the color of choice.
-This offers insulation on the exterior during summer and sun.
+SUPER THERM will be used as the exterior heat block material with a finish coat of ENAMO GRIP in white and trimmed in the colour of choice.
+This offers heat block on the exterior during summer and sun.
 Interior of ship will be primed with RUST GRIP over all metal surfaces.
-SUPER THERM will be used as the interior insulation material from top to bottom covering all metal surface directly exposed to the exterior sides and bottom of ship in the cold water.
+SUPER THERM will be used as the interior heat block material from top to bottom covering all metal surface directly exposed to the exterior sides and bottom of ship in the cold water.
 This helps to hold heat in and stabilize the temperature inside the ship.
 ENAMO GRIP will be used as the overcoat for gloss and toughness.

-Problems solved by using the coatings to corrosion protect and insulate this ship:
+Problems solved by using the coatings to corrosion protect and block heat on this ship:

 1. No white sandblast required before coating the metal after welding.
 Saved over 2 million dollars.
 Just power washed to remove dirt and residue.
 Completely dry then coat.